bblanchon/SublimeText-HighlightBuildErrors/README.md

 * Does only one thing: highlights the erroneous lines after a build
 * Highlights are visible in the mini-map
+* Moving text cursor displays error message in a popup
 * Customizable display (fill, outline, underline, icon...)
 * Works fine with [Better Build System](https://sublime.wbond.net/packages/Better%20Build%20System)